Contain Those Crawlers poster . This poster explains the harmful effects of earthworms on hardwood forests.

 No. Without humans moving them around, earthworms move slowly, less than a half mile over 100 years.
 If we stop introducing them we can retain earthworm free areas for a long time.
 Also, there are many other non-native earthworms available for sale that could have even more harmful effects.
 Even in areas with earthworms already present, we don't want to risk introducing any of these other species.

-Amynthas earthworms (also known as crazy worms and jumping worms) are a new species starting to spread in the Great Lakes states.
+Amynthas earthworms (also known as jumping worms) are a new species starting to spread in the Great Lakes states.
 See this Wisconsin DNR factsheet for more information and report sightings to Great Lakes Worm Watch.

 What about worms in compost piles?